yagizsenal/taskwarrior-spacedlearning/README.md

 # How to use

 When you add a task you can add the spaced learning state of the task by adding `spacedLearning` attribute.
-After you comlete the task by `task done`, next review day is calculated and the task is updated.
+After you complete the task by `task done`, next review day is calculated and the task is updated.

 Current attribute values:
 | Value         | Description                                                     |